Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 We didn’t climb up Bell Rock on this visit in September, but…

-We just arrived back in Sedona (mid-January) and this time with Caz, and this time we climbed up Bell Rock!
+We just arrived back in Sedona (mid-January) and this time with Caz, and this time we climbed up Bell Rock with the kids!

 Well, we made it halfway up the rock, found a nice flat and safe area to sit and have a picnic and take in the incredible views.